AnimaApp/docs/src/v3/collaborate/access-levels.md

 - Does not have access to paid plan features

 >**Viewer Member Example**
-> A designer wants to invite a someone for feedback.
+> A designer wants to invite someone for feedback.
 This person will only need to run the prototype and leave comments but will view or export code.
 By inviting them as **Viewers**, no extra paid seats are needed

 ## Guests
 The fourth type of member is **Guest**.

-**Guests** are similar to **Viewers**, but the difference is that Guests can only have access to the project they were invited to and not the entire team the projects belongs to.
+**Guests** are similar to **Viewers**, but the difference is that Guests can only have access to the project they were invited to and not the entire team the project belongs in.

 Learn how to invite Guests. ( Link )